Joshua-fy-Hsu/Machine-Learning-Coursera/README.md

-# Machine Learning Specialization – Coursera (by Andrew Ng)
+# Machine Learning Specialization – Coursera

 This repository contains my solutions and notes for the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) offered by DeepLearning.AI and Stanford University, taught by Andrew Ng.